Levothyroxine is a medicine used to treat an underactive thyroid gland (hypothyroidism).

 It’s generally safe to breastfeed while you’re on levothyroxine.
 Thyroid hormones pass into breast milk in very low levels that are too small to affect the baby.

 If you're breastfeeding, it’s important that you continue to take levothyroxine.
-Your body needs good levels of thyroid hormones to make breast milk.
-Low levels of thyroid hormone may mean you can't make enough breast milk to feed your baby.
+Your body needs good levels of thyroid hormones to make enough breast milk to feed your baby.

 Cautions with other medicines